Table of Contents

-These are optional type paper with a 1/3rd negative marking.
+These are the optional type of paper with a 1/3rd negative marking.

-General Studies Paper II is a qualifying paper only with cut off score as 33%, the merit list is created solely based on score of GS Paper I.
+General Studies Paper-II is a qualifying paper only with the cut-off score as 33%, the merit list is created solely based on the score of GS Paper I.

 Syllabus of IAS Exam Paper I (PT) – (200 marks)

-Paper I is having Social Studies, Indian Economy, General Science, Current Affairs, Environment etc. The duration of exam remains two hours generally scheduled in the first half of the day (9 am – 11 am).
-Following is the syllabus provided by UPSC for this paper.
+Paper I is having Social Studies, Indian Economy, General Science, Current Affairs, Environment, etc. The duration of the exam remains two hours generally scheduled in the first half of the day (9 am – 11 am).
+The following is the syllabus provided by UPSC for this paper.